The Mountain Eagle: Preservation status

-The Mountain Eagle is the only feature film directed by Hitchcock that is considered a lost film, meaning that no prints are known to exist.
+The Mountain Eagle is the only completed feature film directed by Hitchcock that is considered a lost film, meaning that no prints are known to exist.
 Six surviving stills are reproduced in François Truffaut's book.
 More stills have since been located, many of which are reproduced in Dan Auiler's book.
 A lobby card for the film was found in a box of broken frames at a flea market in Rowley, Massachusetts.
 In 2012, a set of 24 still photographs were found in the archive of one of Hitchcock's close friends.
 Although these images gave clues to the film and its story, they were taken on the set rather than being stills from the film itself.
 They were auctioned off in Los Angeles for $6,000 (£3,700).
 Hitchcock's notebooks were also found, documenting his journey to Obergurgl by train, horse and cart, and by foot.

 Production

 Both The Pleasure Garden and The Mountain Eagle were produced in co-operation with Emelka Film Studios in Munich, Germany.
-The film was mostly shot at Emelka in Munich in the fall of 1925, and the film exteriors were shot on location in Obergurgl, in what is now the municipality of Sölden in the State of Tyrol in southwestern Austria, the Ötztal Alps standing in for the mountains and hollows of Kentucky.
+The film was mostly shot at Emelka in Munich in autumn 1925, and the film exteriors were shot on location in Obergurgl, in what is now the municipality of Sölden in the State of Tyrol in southwestern Austria, the Ötztal Alps standing in for the mountains and hollows of Kentucky.
 Due to producing the film in Germany, Hitchcock had more directorial freedom than he would have had in England, and influences in the technique and style of German cinema are evident in his early works.

 Production was plagued with problems.
 Poor weather during the location shoot was a constant source of trouble, and Hitchcock and the crew had an uneasy relationship with the locals.
 Hitchcock ordered the clearance of snow from a meadow and ordered the local volunteer fire brigade to blast it away, causing the roof of a nearby building to collapse.
 The mayor demanded compensation of one shilling, but Hitchcock gave the woman who owned the house two shillings to cover the repair work and the inconvenience.
 Hitchcock offended the locals by refusing to stay at the village inn, and when he was taken ill with altitude sickness, he blamed the sickness on his reaction to the guttural sound of their accents.